On the properties of X-ray corona in Seyfert 1 galaxies: Correlation analysis

 \subsection{Correlation between $\Gamma$ and $\rm{\lambda_{Edd}}$}

 Next we examined the correlation between $\Gamma$ and $\rm{\lambda_{Edd}}$.
 Considering the whole sample, we noticed a positive trend, though insignificant, between these two parameters.
 The correlation analysis produced a $\rho$ of 0.17 and a $p$ value of 0.08.
-We also conducted an analysis accounting for the errors in the measurements of $\Gamma$, but it did not yield any significant correlation, which is in agreement with what was reported by \cite{refId0}.
+We also conducted an analysis accounting for the errors in the measurements of $\Gamma$.
+Still, it did not yield any significant correlation, which agrees with what was reported by \cite{refId0}.
 No significant correlation was found in the moderate ($\rm{\lambda_{Edd}}<$0.1) and high ($\rm{\lambda_{Edd}}>$0.1) Eddington ratio subsets.
 It is worth noting that previous studies \citep{2006ApJ...646L..29S, 2008ApJ...682...81S, 2009ApJ...700L...6R, 2017MNRAS.470..800T, 2018MNRAS.480.1819R} have reported a positive correlation between these two parameters.
+The correlation is plotted in Fig \ref{figure-7}.